ABOVE: Illustration from King (1888) based on Forbes (1880) collection in Sumatra illustrated below. The type is from Singapore.

-Leaf: Large 14-33 cm by 6-17cm.
+Leaf: Large 14-33 cm by 6-17 cm.
 Smooth above and with prominent sunken veins.
-The veins of the undersurface of the leaf are also very prominent.
-The basal pair are very distinct with up to 3 pairs of minor side veins below.
-These features are also true of Ficus forstenii leaves but F. forstenii does not retain persistent bracts on the terminal branches.
+The veins of the under surface of the leaf are also very prominent.
+The basal pair are very distinct with up to 3 pairs of minor side veins below and 4 to 6 obvious side veins above.

-Fig: 1.8-2.5cm.
-Has a very distinctive sunken ostiole.
-Berg (2005) says this fig ripens green to yellow to orange to red, but we have no recent photographs.
+Fig: 1.8-2.5 cm.
+Has a very distinctive sunken ostiole which is also true of F. retusa.
+Berg (2005) says this fig ripens green to yellow to orange to red.

 (2) Ficus annulata.
 Some varieties of Ficus annulata have persistent stipules and hairy figs. F. annulata leaves always have 12 or more side veins whereas F. bracteata leaves always have less than 12 side veins.

 (3) Ficus paracamptophylla is a very similar rare fig found in peat swamp forest with persistent bracts on the terminal branches but the leaf is flat above without sunken (impressed) side veins.

 Distribution: Scattered records from coastal forest in west Borneo.